 Vapshot (vapor only) is designed to allow you to experience the fun parts of drinking alcohol while minimizing the bad parts.
 With Vapshot, you can have a great buzz all night with a much lower chance of having a hangover the next day.
-At 1/60th the amount of a normal shot of liquor, Vapshots may even mitigate the possible health issues stemming from the consumption of alcohol in liquid form.
+At 1/60th the amount of a normal shot of liquor (less than a drop), Vapshots may even mitigate the possible health issues stemming from the consumption of alcohol in liquid form.
 Other social effects of Vapshots may include decreases in drunk driving, resulting in a reduced number of auto accidents and saving lives.

 THE FOLLOWING TESTS WERE CONDUCTED BY A DEPARTMENT OF TRANSPORTATION (DOT) CERTIFIED TESTING SERVICE.

 THIS IS THE SAME TESTING SERVICE USED BY THE LOCAL POLICE AND SHERIFF’S DEPARTMENT FOR DUI CASES.

 THE RESULTS ARE CONSIDERED “EVIDENCE”, WHICH ARE COURT ADMISSIBLE.

 1.)
 They selected 2 people for testing.
 One male and one female.